icesiv/play_clarksone/README.md

 # ToDo
-For the first bot you're working on.
-Have it look like this please few things have been changed.
-Bot scraps in to only 1 Excel file , Bat replaces old scrap with new scrap and runs automatically
+- 1 Excel file , Bat replaces old scrap with new scrap

-The crawler should convert the data in to an Excel sheet with this information and format 3 times a day.

-Key Points before you start this project.
+- Scraper has to run twice a day
+- runs / resume auto
 - Scraper needs to collect SKU , Style ,UPC , Quantity Availability , Title , Cost , MSRP.
 It doesn't hurt to add more information you can see the scrapper I sent you for reference.
-- Scraper needs to convert the above to Excel sheet
-- Scraper has to run twice a day
 - Try to make it as similar as you can to our current scrapper.